 You begin the day with a drive from Pokhara to Birethanti, which is a small village at the entrance of the Annapurna Conservation Area.
 Driving from Pokhara to Birethanti takes around an hour and a half.

-Once you reach Ulleri (1,950 meters), which is a big Magar village known for its panoramic views of the surrounding hills, walking hours from Birethanti to Ulleri takes approximately 6-7 hours of walking, and overnight in a teahouse in Ulleri.
+Once you reach Ulleri (1,950 meters), a big Magar village known for its panoramic views of the surrounding hills, the walk from Birethanti to Ulleri takes approximately 6-7 hours, and you stay overnight in a teahouse in Ulleri.

 Day 02: Trek from Ulleri to Ghorepani